Angelbe/interview-frontend/README.md

-A code test interview I made for other people to complete
+A code test interview I made for interviewing other people.

 # interview-frontend
 Created with CodeSandbox by Angelbe